NEET/JEE Coaching Scholarship

 Answer:

 Substances that can be broken down by biological processes are said to be biodegradable.
-In our environment, many of the substances are broken easily by decomposers.
+In our environment, many of the substances are broken down easily by decomposers.
 Examples: Paper, vegetable peels etc.

 However, substances which cannot be broken down biologically but by physical means are known as non-biodegradable substances.
 Example: Plastic.